Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # CoreXY in CNC 5 axis mode

-CoreXY with 2 rotary axes is supported by the M669 parameter
-* B"closedChain=CoreXY[0:1]"
-* the two connected steppers define X and Y coordinates.
-The Dn parameters define the properties of the X and Y axis, not of the steppers.
-* default is XYZAC or XYZBC with driver numbers 0 to 4 with A being parallel to the X axis (or B parallel to Y axis) and C parallel to the Z axis.
-AC and BC differ in the Dn definitions.

-Example configuration:
-tbd
+A new configuration option allows to set most configuration settings fast:

+M669 K13 B"robotType=CoreXY:K1:AC"
+if the rotary axis A is parallel to the X axis or
+M669 K13 B"robotType=CoreXY:K1:BC"
+if the rotary axis B is parallel to the Y axis.
+The rotary axis C is parallel to the Z axis.

+sets some parameters already:
+* axisTypes=PPPRR is set for prismatic axes XYZ and rotary axes AC
+* Dn chain, starting from the workpiece, C, A, Z inverted to the base, up to Y and X connected axes to the tool.
+* orientationType is set to zaxis
+* default drivers are configured for XYZAC axes

+What should be added:
+* A axis min, max and home angle/position settings
+* Dn parameters if the rotary axes have displacements of the axes and displacements between the linear axes, so the distance between hotend and print bed is correct

 # unsorted